a street trolley in a Russian city on a snowy night

 What are long adjectives in Russian?

 A long adjective in Russian is a “normal” adjective in its full form.
 These are used to describe general and permanent qualities of a noun or pronoun.
 It usually goes before the noun or pronoun it describes.
-Long adjectives agree with nouns or pronouns in gender, number, and case.
+Long adjectives with or in gender, number, and case.
 The long form is usually used in informal, spoken Russian.
 Check out our introduction to Russian adjectives to learn more about these.

 What are short adjectives in Russian?